mateuszdziegielewski/premier_league/README.md

 #### -- Project Status: Active

 ## Project Intro
 The purpose of this project is to analyze the last 5 seasons of the English Premier League.
-There are two parts to this project.
-One focusing on comparing different teams' and formations' performances, including  visualisations and the expected points table for each season.
-The second part involves a machine learning model predicting match results based on game statistics.
+The analysis contains of two parts.
+One comparing different teams' and formations' performances, including  visualisations and the expected points table for each season.
+The second involves machine learning model designed to predict match results based on game statistics.
 Data used in this project can be found [here](https://www.kaggle.com/datasets/mhmdkardosha/premier-league-matches).

 ### Project organisation:
 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>